SleeperShark/ReaderLand/README.md

     Every article will start with a base weight of 1, then add the category weight derived from the user's subscription to it, and finally, multiply the total weight by follower weight if the article was written by one of the user's followers.

-    For instance, if one article is categorized as "投資理財" and "職場產業" while the reader subscribes "投資理財" with weight of 5, the preference weight of the article is 1 + 5 = 6;
+    For instance, if one article is categorized as "投資理財" and "職場產業" while the reader subscribes "投資理財" with the weight of 5, the preference weight of the article is 1 + 5 = 6;

     If author of the article is also followed by the user, multiply the number by FOLLOWER_WEIGHT ( 3 in current environment ) to get the final preference weight.